 - 23% of the children sustained a significant impact related injury

 - 39% of the children sustained a head injury

 It is important for parents to seek immediate medical attention for their child in the event of a car crash.
 However, in side impact car accidents, parents should insist doctors perform thorough medical examinations and diagnostic tests to identify all injuries so treatment can begin as soon as possible.
 The quicker an injury is diagnosed, the quicker treatment can begin to prevent further injury and improve the prognosis.

 Have You Been Injured In A Pennsylvania Car Crash?

-If you or a family member has been injured in a side impact collision, contact the car accident attorneys of Handler, Henning & Rosenberg LLP to schedule a free consultation.
+If you or a family member has been injured in a side impact collision, contact the car accident attorneys of Handler, Henning & Rosenberg LLC to schedule a free consultation.
 Our experienced automobile accident attorneys understand the devastation caused by a vehicle accident.
 We provide guidance and support as you work to recover from your injuries and we work to recover the compensation you are entitled to receive under Pennsylvania's personal injury laws.